KirkAlton-Class7/cognito-cli-auth-flow/REST/README.md

 REST API implementation of the Chewbacca Cognito CLI auth-flow lab.<br>
 View the HTTPS version [here](../HTTPS/README.md) if you prefer that implementation.<br><br>

 This version uses API Gateway **REST API** resources and methods with a native Cognito User Pool authorizer.
-Build the infrastructure in the AWS Console, then use the CLI for the Cognito challenge flow, token export, and protected route tests.
+Build the infrastructure in the AWS Console, then use the CLI for the Cognito challenge flow, token handling, and protected route tests.

+The runbook intentionally includes two CLI passes:

+* Manual-first pass: read each Cognito JSON response, copy `Session` values by hand, and paste the MFA code yourself.
+* Export-driven pass: export sessions and tokens so you can repeat the flow quickly after you understand it.

 > [!IMPORTANT]
 > This folder documents the REST API implementation.
 REST APIs require an explicit deployment after method or authorizer changes.